 The Linguistics Department offers courses in a variety of languages.
 Some of these are offered on a regular basis, usually with the odd-numbered levels every fall and the even-numbered levels every spring.
-Other language courses are offered irregularly in response to interest.
+Courses in other languages are offered irregularly in response to interest.

-- American Sign Language (ASL): six levels of language study, plus courses in Deaf culture and a course in ASL linguistics
+- American Sign Language (ASL): eight levels of language study, plus courses in Deaf culture and a course in ASL linguistics

 - Arabic (ARA): four levels of language study

-- Chinese (CHI): two levels of language study
+- Chinese (CHI): four levels of language study

 - French (FRE): six levels of language study, plus a conversation course and a French linguistics course

-- German (GER): four levels of language study
+- German (GER): four levels of language study, plus a conversation course

-- Italian (ITA): two levels of language study
+- Italian (ITA): four levels of language study

-- Latin (LAT): two levels of language study
+- Latin (LAT): four levels of language study

 - Spanish (SPA): six levels of language study, plus a conversation course and a Spanish linguistics course